sahib/misc/performance/1_intro.rst

 Workshop Project
 ================

+.. class:: quote

-| “What I cannot create, I do not understand”.
+    What I cannot create, I do not understand.

-| - Richard Feynman
+| (Richard Feynman)

 .. note::